MIG Welding Sheet Metal

 The zinc primer gets sprayed on after trimming but before welding.

 After fitting the patch, clean the panel with acetone to remove any grease or residue for a clean weld seam.
-Now its ready to be tack-welded into place.
+Now it's ready to be tack-welded into place.

 Tack-Weld Patch Panel In Place

 Place the welding tip wire at the gap and tack-weld several small spots, spacing them evenly apart.
 Tack in a few places, apart from each other, and wait until the panel is cool to the touch.
-Then tack between the two previous tacks.

 Avoid Warping the Sheet Metal